RobertTalbert/discretecs/MTH225-Fall2023/assignments/aep/AEP6-mth225-f23.md

 ## Tasks for this AEP

 Here are three counting problems.
 Pick any two, and do them.
-(Don't turn in work on more than one!
+(Don't turn in work on all three!
 It will be marked *Incomplete* and returned back to you without further comment.)

 ### Problem 1